Principles

 5. Leaders serve.
 They don't rule.

 Anyone in a position of responsibility is there because the people below them chose them.
-The moment those people change their mind — simple majority — the leader steps down.
+The moment those people change their mind, the leader steps down.

 Experts don't just certify — they teach.
 Seniors mentor.
-The community invests in growing its people, not just its money.
 Access to knowledge shouldn't depend on how much you can pay for it.

 This platform will not be used to traffic humans.
 Will not shelter predators.
 Will not enable violence.
 Will not facilitate money laundering.
 Will not be a marketplace for contraband.

 Those lines don't move.
 They're not subject to community vote.
-They are the ground we stand on.
+They are foundational constraints.

 How we enforce them without becoming a surveillance machine — that's a design problem we solve together.
 But the lines themselves are fixed.